 • Second - in your own words describe the steps that you took and the results that you obtained for each step.
 Document your observations in as much detail as possible.
-Include MATLAB output, screenshots or photos as necessary.
+Include Python code (comments should be included to aid in understanding your code) and output, screenshots or photos as necessary.